ASCENIV™ is the only IVIG produced from blending RSV plasma and normal source plasma1*

 Warnings and Precautions

-Noncardiogenic pulmonary edema may occur with IV administered IG.
+Transfusion-Related Acute Lung Injury (TRALI) may occur in patients following IGIV treatment, including ASCENIV.
 Monitor patients for pulmonary adverse reactions.
-If suspected, perform appropriate tests for presence of anti-neutrophil in both product and patient serum.
-May be managed using oxygen therapy with adequate ventilatory support.
+If TRALI is suspected immediately stop ASCENIV infusion and perform appropriate tests for presence of anti-neutrophil antibodies and anti-human leukocyte (HLA) antibodies in both product and patient’s serum.
+Manage patients using oxygen therapy with adequate ventilatory support as appropriate.

 After infusion of immunoglobulin, the transitory rise of the various passively transferred antibodies in the patient’s blood may yield positive serological testing results, with the potential for misleading interpretation.
 Passive transmission of antibodies to erythrocyte antigens (e.g., A, B, and D) may cause a positive direct or indirect antiglobulin (Coombs’) test.